Finablr

-Finablr is a financial services holding company.
-It was listed on the London Stock Exchange, but its shares are currently suspended from trading.
+Finablr was a financial services holding company that operated between 2018 and 2020.
+It was listed on the London Stock Exchange, but its shares were suspended and subsequently delisted from trading in 2020 after a financial scandal.
+The company was bought by Prism Group AG and Abu Dhabi's Royal Strategic Partners in Dec 2021 and rebranded as WizzFinancial.

 History

+Foundation and IPO

 The company was established by the Indian-born former billionaire B. R. Shetty in April 2018.
 Initial investments included UAE Exchange, which Shetty acquired in 1980, and Travelex, which was acquired in 2014.

 In October 2018, Finablr brands, Travelex and Swych, launched a cross-border shopping solution for WeChat Pay users.

 In November 2018, Finablr acquired India's digital payments firm TimesofMoney from Network International to capitalise on the growth of e-commerce.
 Also in November 2018, Finablr became a majority shareholder of Swych, a digital gifting platform.

 The company was the subject of an initial public offering on the London Stock Exchange in May 2019.

+Start of financial problems

 In January 2020, it was disclosed that shares representing 56% of the company had been pledged by BRS Ventures & Holdings, a company controlled by Dr BR Shetty, as collateral for borrowings.

 In February 2020, it was announced by Ditto Bank, a wholly owned subsidiary of the business, that their consumer-facing (B2C) operation would cease over the following few months as part of 'a strategic pivot to Banking as a Service'.